IBM/charts/stable/ibm-icplogging/README.md

 `elasticsearch.client.replicas`     | The number of initial pods in the client cluster                   | `1`
 `elasticsearch.client.serviceType`  | The way in which the client service should be published.
 [See official documentation.](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services---service-types) | `ClusterIP`
 `elasticsearch.client.heapSize`     | The maximum memory to allocate to each Elasticsearch client        | `256m`
+`elasticsearch.master.memoryLimit`     | The maximum memory to allocate to each Elasticsearch client pod.
+This includes both JVM heap and file system cache        | `512M`
 `elasticsearch.client.restPort`     | The port to which the client node will bind the REST APIs          | `9200` `elasticsearch.client.antiAffinity` | Whether Kubernetes "may" (`soft`) or "must not" (`hard`) [deploy client pods onto the same node](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) | `soft`
-`elasticsearch.master.name`         | The internal name of the master node cluster                       | `master` `elasticsearch.master.replicas`     | The number of initial pods in the master cluster                   | `1` `elasticsearch.master.heapSize`     | The maximum memory to allocate to each Elasticsearch master        | `256m` `elasticsearch.master.antiAffinity` | Whether Kubernetes "may" (`soft`) or "must not" (`hard`) [deploy master pods onto the same node](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) | `soft`
+`elasticsearch.master.name`         | The internal name of the master node cluster                       | `master` `elasticsearch.master.replicas`     | The number of initial pods in the master cluster                   | `1` `elasticsearch.master.heapSize`     | The maximum memory to allocate to each Elasticsearch master        | `256m` `elasticsearch.master.memoryLimit`     | The maximum memory to allocate to each Elasticsearch master pod.
+This includes both JVM heap and file system cache        | `512M`
+`elasticsearch.master.antiAffinity` | Whether Kubernetes "may" (`soft`) or "must not" (`hard`) [deploy master pods onto the same node](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) | `soft`
-`elasticsearch.data.name`         | The internal name of the data node cluster                       | `data` `elasticsearch.data.replicas`     | The number of initial pods in the data cluster                   | `2` `elasticsearch.data.heapSize`     | The maximum memory to allocate to each Elasticsearch data        | `512m` `elasticsearch.data.antiAffinity` | Whether Kubernetes "may" (`soft`) or "must not" (`hard`) [deploy data pods onto the same node](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) | `hard`
+`elasticsearch.data.name`         | The internal name of the data node cluster                       | `data` `elasticsearch.data.replicas`     | The number of initial pods in the data cluster                   | `2` `elasticsearch.data.heapSize`     | The JVM heap size to allocate to each Elasticsearch data        | `512m` `elasticsearch.data.memoryLimit`     | The maximum memory to allocate to each Elasticsearch data pod.
+This includes both JVM heap and file system cache        | `1024M`
+`elasticsearch.data.antiAffinity` | Whether Kubernetes "may" (`soft`) or "must not" (`hard`) [deploy data pods onto the same node](https://kubernetes.io/docs/concepts/configuration/assign-pod-node/) | `hard`
 `elasticsearch.data.storage.size`         | The minimum [size of the persistent volume](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/scheduling/resources.md#resource-quantities)    | `10Gi`
 `elasticsearch.data.storage.accessModes`  | [See official documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes) | `ReadWriteOnce`
-`elasticsearch.data.storage.subPath`      | An optional path within the persistent volume that the Elasticsearch data should be stored | ""
 `elasticsearch.data.storage.storageClass` | [See official documentation](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#storageclasses) | `manual`

 ### XPack